terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 All the rows of CSV matching the column names will be displayed on running this query

-So yeah that's it, you can do all sorts of query on your CSV
+So yeah that's it, you can do all sorts of queries on your CSV